adityd/hello/README.md

-# hello
+# hello-demo
-This is my first repository
+This is my first repository.